BedlaminGoliath/201-reading-notes/class3reading.md

 Within JS we have conditionals, These are just as they sound.
 They are a set of conditions that need to be met in order for something to happen, usually if one ( or `` || `` ) both ``&&`` conditions are met them the code that follows within the brackets will get executed.

 In Js we could use ``!`` to “negate” an expression all together.
 This means that even within the `` || `` conditional even if it returns true the ``!`` will return it as false.

+"logical operators" are good ways of writing clean conditionals without needing to nest conditionals.

+"switch statements" are good to search through a series of options and then run the code until a specified value is found.
+However in switch statements a "break" is required to break out of the sequence.

+Another conditional operator we have is called a "ternary" this sets up a conditional ``(condition) ? run this code: other wise run this code`` this is a good choice if you only have two choices and you want to run a certain code if true and a seperate code if false.

+In JS we have a trusty tool called "loops" this allows us to do several different things but in this context this allows us to run code a certain amount of times until a specific condition is met, This is called a for loops, this means that run thia code FOR a certain amount of time until the condition is met, this can mean count until you reach 100 or 1000, this can also mean that you add circles to a page until you reach 100 of them.

+``for..of`` we have a "for..of" loop this allows us to run though each item in our array and console log it.

+``map()`` and ``filter()`` the ``map()`` allows us to do a specific to each individual item in the loop we can make each item an upper or lowert case, for example.
+By using the ``filter()``  This allows us to filter through reach item in our array and create a new array with those specific items. for example we can create a new list of items from array if that start with a certain letter... this would make the curent conditional check if a certain condition is met in order to add them to the list.

+A "for loop" consists of three things (besides the word "for") we need an

+- initializer: this is often a varible set to a number'i'

+- a condition: This is the condition that must be met.

+- a final expression This is what is being run as long as the condition is true.

 ### Thing i wish i knew more of